Operation Zarb-e-Ahan: Battle

 The Chotu gang, using their familiarity of the terrain to their advantage, decided to stay in a heavily forested riverine island called Kacha Jamal.
 The trees covered their movements, forcing security forces to fight on the gang's terms.
 Police forces attempted an amphibious landing, engaging in a firefight with the gang, but were outwitted, resulting in seven policemen being killed and 24 being abducted.

 It was clear that the threat of the gang had gotten out of hand, and as a result the army took control of the operation.
 Punjab Rangers fired mortar rounds to halt any advance of the Chotu gang, who were using 24 captured police officers, including an SHO as human shields.
 The army, seeing that the Chotu gang had the advantage on ground, took the fight to the air, dispatching attack helicopters.
 These attack helicopters were then used to pound the gang's hideouts and outposts, killing many gang members and forcing many more to flee, many of who would be captured later.

 On April 18, the army dropped pamphlets to the gang via helicopter, and warned of a sweeping assault if they did not surrender.

 Chotu surrenders

 Only two days later after the ultimatum, Chotu, along with 170 of his gang members, surrendered to government forces.
-This came out of the gang leader, Ghulam Rasool, unwilling to be labelled a terrorist, and recognising it was not possible for the gang to resist the army.
+This came out of the gang leader, Ghulam Rasool, unwilling to be labelled a terrorist, and recognizing it was not possible for the gang to resist the army.